 - Resume – Have an easy to follow resume that outlines your skills, experience and achievements.
 Use our 5 tips to think like a recruiter.

-- Cover Letter – Create a memorable cover letter than you can use for multiple jobs.
+- Cover Letter – Create a memorable cover letter that you can use for multiple jobs.
 However, personalising and showcasing you is key.

 - Follow Up – If you haven’t heard from the companies you’ve applied for don’t lose heart.
 Don’t be afraid to send an email or make a call.